retiro/compressive_imaging_in_si_spaces/README.md

 ### Standard test images
 The standard test images of 512 x 512 size that were used in the numerical experiments can be found in the _standard_test_images_ subdirectory.

-### Reconstruction results and the λ parameters
+### Reconstruction results and the λ parameter
 In the _results_lambda_wht_tol-8-2_ subdirectory, there are reconstruction results in .mat files that correspond to various sparsity inducing biorthogonal wavelets.
 The reconstruction results are given in the terms of the PSNR and SSIM.
-These results correspond to the results for _bior2.2_ and _bior4.4_ wavelets given by the bar charts in Figures 4, 5, 6 and 7 of the paper.
+These results correspond to the results for the _bior2.2_ and _bior4.4_ wavelets given by the bar charts in Figures 4, 5, 6 and 7 of the paper.
 Additionally, the provided .mat files store optimal values of the regularization parameter λ, which were determined experimentally for every setting such that they lead to the best reconstruction results in terms of the PSNR.

+The results and λ values are stored in matrices in structures.
+Matrices are of 4 x 10 dimensions, where the rows correspond to the orders of the B-spline subspace of the underlying signal model, and columns to the measurement ratios which are in the paper set from 0.05 to 0.5.
+An example of the reconstruction results in the term of the PSNR for the _cameraman_ image and the _bior2.2_ wavelet sparsity basis: